-- ➤ Team Patterns coaches will automatically be selected as the coaches of the Patterns Teams that are selected for the Canadian Delegation according to the rules listed later in this document. - The candidate must be certified in First Aid and CPR. - ➤ The candidate must attend National Umpire Training or ITF International Umpire Course (IUC) within 12 months prior to the World Championships to ensure they are familiar with the current rules of competition. - The candidate must apply as a Coach or Trainer to the Canadian federation.
+- ➤ Team Patterns coaches will automatically be selected as the coaches of the Patterns Teams that are selected for the Canadian Delegation according to the rules listed later in this document. - The candidate must be certified in First Aid and CPR. - ➤ The candidate must have at minimum a Canadian National Umpire B certification within 24 months prior to application for the Coach position. - > The candidate must apply as a Coach or Trainer to the Canadian federation.